 - Retail Arbitrage: this implies locating items that are on sale or on clearance at retail stores.
 If a seller manages to find products that sell for less than on Amazon, they make money by reselling them.

 - Wholesalers: for the best price per product, a seller will need to buy from wholesalers.
 They purchase directly from manufacturers to sell their products to retailers.
 Investment in this strategy usually requires a fairly large budget as sellers will have to buy in bulk.

-There are pros and cons with each type of strategy, thus it’s important for businesses to conduct their own research and make a choice that best fits their business goals.
+There are pros and cons to each type of strategy.
+Thus it’s important for businesses to conduct their own research and make a choice that best fits their business goals.

 Find a Product to Sell

 One of the many ways to find product ideas is to pick up on what is successful on Amazon.
 Consumer behavior directs the selection of potential goods to sell on the Internet.
 What consumers choose to buy or not buy online ultimately dictates what happens in the industry.

 The easiest way to find a product to sell is to look through Amazon Best Sellers Category and check the Best Sellers in the necessary category.
 Certain categories fit better for selling under a brand.
 Those are: